queensland quintessential

 An albino zebra finch.

-australia - denmark - egypt - japan - korea - thailand - vietnam
+australia - denmark - egypt - japan - korea - malaysia - vietnam

-These days it is so easy to get in a plane and fly to the other side of the world, and disgorge yourself into an ALIEN country.
-In a way, travel has become a commodity, an experience, to be bought and sold on the markets of exchange.
-This is the age of the LONLEY PLANET adventurer, journeying out with his/her guidebook, trying to capture an experience of the alien and the exotic.
-People complain these days that the world is becoming uniform, that there are McDonalds and Starbucks on every corner, the world is becoming smaller and less interesting.
+There is always one more story to any particular part of the world: that is the CROWDED WORLD ideology.
+Scientests would say that the Barron Gorge, near Kuranda west of Cairns, was carved out of the rock by the mighty Barron River, more than 400 million years ago.
+That's their Dreaming.
+For the local Aboriginal population, the gorge was created by movements of Buda-dji, the Carpet Snake.
 This may be true on the surface level, since the capitalists have only ever been interested in surface details.
 Scratch a little DEEPER, however, wherever you are, and you find a deeper world still exists, everywhere.
 CROWDED WORLD is aimed at raising your consciousness enough to locate the hidden exoticness of space, buried beneath the McDonalds and all the Starbucks.
 Travel can still be as exhilarating today as it was in the time of MARCO POLO.
 You just need an open mind -- to peer beneath the surface veneer of samenes, the surface veneer of capitalism.
 You would be surprised what exists down there, not destroyed but merely resting, waiting for its resurrection into the light!